folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 detailProps | object | Additional props passed to the `viewRecordComponent` and `editRecordComponent` getCellClass | func | Customize cell classes for the underlying `<MultiColumnList>`.
-See the [MultiColumnList docs for more information](https://github.com/folio-org/stripes-components/tree/master/lib/MultiColumnList) hidePageIndices | boolean | If the page indexes should be hidden on the underlying `<MultiColumnList>`
+See the [MultiColumnList docs for more information](https://github.com/folio-org/stripes-components/tree/master/lib/MultiColumnList) hidePageIndices | boolean | If the page indexes should be hidden on the underlying `<MultiColumnList>` initiallySelectedRecord | string | The ID of an item to select upon initial mount

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.